Forum Fungal Issues Red thread lawn disease, what causes…

 TD

 I think this is Red Thread not had it before, lawn is just over a year old and reseeded about 10 weeks ago it was looking amazing.
 I just did my April Week one application the other day was feeling very positive but then noticed when I mowed today I have a few of these bare patches and getting a lot of mushrooms.
 I was overwatering but pulled it right back a couple of weeks ago but too late I think.
-I’ve just ordered some more NZLA Fungus Pro is my calculation correct based on the label recommended rate of 40mls per litre of water and apply at a rate of 5mls per metre I will need to mix 640mls in 16 litres.
-Any advice greatly appreciated
+I’ve just ordered some more NZLA Fungus Pro is my calculation correct, I will need to mix 640mls in 16 litres.
+Lawns in 80m2.
+Any advice greatly appreciated.

 👍 2